Prop Design Defined:

 The definition of a theatrical prop is very precise: ‘A prop is anything that appears on stage and is not scenery, and not a costume or a hat.
 Props are things moved on and off stage.’

-Prop-makers build, source, or find props for theatre, TV and film productions, at home and abroad.
+Prop-makers build, source, or find props for theatre, TV and film productions.
 Prop-makers require a multitude of skills: carving, sculpting, basket-weaving, plastic moulding, cabinet-making, metalwork, soldering, embroidery, upholstery making, casting, to name just a few.
-The work is extremely detailed.
-Accuracy according to period is essential, and much time is spent consulting reference books, researching items on the internet and visiting museums for meticulous study.

 Careers in Props:

-If you want to follow a career in the Prop Shop or become a freelancer, then it’s a good idea to gain qualifications in one of the specialist areas the department requires.
+Career in the Prop Design can be amateur or based on qualifications in one of the specialist area a particular prop department requires.
 Most of the prop designers have learned their skills on the job.

 There are also some specialised courses in prop making.

 For the Props team in the theatre, the key qualities for prospective employees are enthusiasm, creativity, attention to detail and a willingness to learn.
-Plus you must be confident going on stage during the scene changes, appearing in front of the public and staying calm in a crisis.
+Plus prop designers must be confident going on stage during the scene changes, appearing in front of the public and staying calm in a crisis.

 A typical day starts by checking last night’s show report.
 This report is written by the Stage Manager to give a detailed analysis of the previous evening’s performance.
 It details any problems with props that occurred during the show.